 result = "Start log test application"

 One last point to make for this basic version is that whenever you execute this program there will be an error message, this is because we have not included a command line for our cgi.
-It is not neccessary to include a command line for this program
+It is not necessary to include a command-line for this program

 The CGI/ISAPI/FastCGI Component (WIP)